n8layer/n8n-nodes-immybot/README.md

 - **Create**: Create a new tenant
 - **Update**: Update an existing tenant
 - **Get Many**: Get information about many tenants
+  - _Optional_: Filter by Tenant ID.
+If a Tenant ID is provided, only that tenant will be returned.
 - **Bulk Delete**: Delete multiple tenants at once

 ### Users